 [Suggested: 10 minutes]

 Does your agency offer professional development on working with survivors with disabilities?
-Disabilities in general?
+People with Disabilities in general?
 Providing accessible services?

 What types of training are offered and how often are they offered?

 Have you attended any of these trainings?
 If so, what made it feasible to attend?
 If not, what prevented you from attending?